tytydraco/yessleep/out/My_cochlear_implant_has_caused_me_to_hear_things_no_person_should_have_to_hear.md

 I nodded, which was only kind of a lie.
 I was *always* ready for this part of my week to be over, but I was never quite ready for the god-awful sensation.

 Hewitt clicked the remote, and the implant in my left temple whirred to life.
-It always started gently.
-A quiet buzzing.
+It always started gently; nothing more than a quiet buzzing.
 Irritating, but only mildly so.
 Inevitably, however, the sound and the vibration crescendoed.
 What started as a soft hum grew into a furious droning, like a cicada vibrating angry verses from the inside of my skull.

 I gritted my teeth and closed my eyes tight.